open-boat-projects-org/media/readme.md

-collection of screen and print content
+screen resolution will be 3840 x 2160